ansible/awx/awx/api/templates/api/api_v1_config_view.md

 (_New in Ansible Tower 2.0.0_) Make a POST request to this resource as a super user to install or update the existing license.
 The license data itself can be POSTed as a normal json data structure.

-The POST must include a `eula_accepted` boolean element indicating acceptance of the End-User License Agreement.
+(_New in Ansible Tower 2.1.1_) The POST must include a `eula_accepted` boolean element indicating acceptance of the End-User License Agreement.